 Q: Are drug recalls proof of negligence?

 A: A drug recall is intended to protect the public after heightened risks have come to light.
 The drug recall may or may not provide supporting evidence for an injury claim by someone who took a medication and had a bad reaction.
 However, a drug recall often indicates that precedents have been set or research has indicated the possibility of harmful outcomes for consumers.
 Hill, Peterson, Carper, Bee & Deitzler, PLLC, urges anyone who has taken a drug that has been recalled to contact a lawyer, whether or not symptoms of harm have occurred yet.

 Q: Does it matter when I file a lawsuit if I took a defective drug and suffered harmful effects?

 A: Statutes of limitations can affect your ability to file a claim.
 If you experienced a bad outcome after taking the birth control pill Yasmin several years ago, and did not take action within a particular window of time after noticing those harmful side effects, it may be too late to file a lawsuit.
-On the other hand, if you were harmed after taking Xarelto, you are perhaps on time (as of late 2014) for filing a claim.
+On the other hand, if you were harmed more recently, you are perhaps on time for filing a claim.